cskn95/cmake-opengl-template/README.md

 #### NOT: CMake setup created and tested in GNU/Linux.
 Windows support added via AI.
 Additional settings may be required.

 ## Basic, easy-to-read yet powerfull CMake
-- Header files added to `include` and `src` folders are automatically added to CMake; do not add them manually or via IDE.
+- Header and source files added to `include` and `src` folders are automatically added to CMake; do not add them manually or via IDE.
 - Latest C++ standards applied across the project.
 - GLFW3 added via system packages, please use your package manager to download and install.
 - Glad added as documented and supports OpenGL 4.6.